jhudson8/react-backbone/tutorials/forms/README.md

   },
 ```

-We don't need to listen for the model change events to clear out the state so remove the included mixins and events hash
+We don't need to listen for the model change events to clear out the state so remove the included mixins and ```events``` object

 ```javascript
       // remove this